 As noted by Flabeau [9], physiotherapy remains the best therapeutic option for cerebellar ataxia in MSA.
 There are no guidelines as such for intervention for MSA-C or for degenerative ataxias in general with current evidence reported as 'Level II' [19].
-A recent systematic review indicated that effective rehabilitation should be home-based and intensive, and it should start in earlier stages of disease, given the potential for early rather than late gains.
+A systematic review indicated that effective rehabilitation should be home-based and intensive, and it should start in earlier stages of disease, given the potential for early rather than late gains.
 Studies concerning degenerative cerebellar ataxias indicate benefits from early, intensive, high-frequency training programme followed by maintenance therapy [20].
 Preservation of balance and strength (core strength and large muscle groups) is indicated, especially in the early stages.
+Ataxia UK have produced guidance for physiotherapists on their website For Physiotherapists - Ataxia, taken from their document 'Management of the Ataxias towards best clinical practice' (Ataxia UK, 2016) [26].